DEVHYDAR01/monty/README.md

 ## Version 0.98
 - Released version 0.98
 - All code is kinda aunty betty compliant
-- The no manual page is present for the project
+- There is no manual page present for the project